Violent Femmes: Post-DeLorenzo years (1993–1998)

 In 1993, DeLorenzo departed the group to act and make solo records.
 Guy Hoffman, formerly of the Oil Tasters and BoDeans, was brought in to tour what was to become one of the Violent Femmes' biggest-selling records, the Add It Up (1981–1993) collection.
-Over the next nine years, the band, with Hoffman, recorded five full-length CDs and a handful of one-offs for motion picture soundtracks, such as "I Swear It (I Can Change)" from the South Park: Bigger, Longer & Uncut soundtrack, "Color Me Once" for the soundtrack to The Crow and other compilation projects.
+Over the next nine years, the band, with Hoffman, recorded five full-length CDs and a handful of one-offs for motion picture soundtracks, such as "I Swear It (I Can Change)" from the South Park: Bigger, Longer & Uncut soundtrack, "Color Me Once" for the soundtrack to The Crow, and other compilation projects.

+In 1997, the band appeared as themselves in the fifteenth episode of the TV show Sabrina, the Teenage Witch, "Hilda and Zelda: the Teenage Years".
 The first full studio album with Hoffman on drums, New Times (Elektra Records), was released in 1994, and the band scored another minor hit with the song "Breakin' Up".
 Rock!!!!!
-(Mushroom Records) was released in 1995 in Australia only, though it has since become available in the United States.
+(Mushroom Records) was released in 1995 in Australia only, although it has since become available in the United States.